SynthRender and I-AsSET: Open-Source Framework and Dataset for Bidirectional Sim-Real Transfer in Industrial Object Perception: Experimental Results and Analysis

-In a series of ablation studies, we evaluate which randomization, using SynthRender, and low-overhead adaptation, with CAD reconstruction, strategies help reduce the \acrshort{sim-to-real} gap.~\autoref{fig:DR_Ablation_Automotive_Robotics} shows a positive development of mAP values across the robotics \cite{horvath2022object} and automotive \cite{martinez2024scap} datasets if RGB light color randomization is enabled.
-A second test is conducted in which we allow exponential sampling of light intensities within the allowed randomization range.
-This translates into a synthetic dataset with brighter pixel distributions.
-Activating both light parameters improved mAP performance on the automotive dataset but did not improve performance on the robotics dataset compared to using only RGB light randomization.
+This section evaluates a subset of the randomization parameters available in SynthRender.
+All tests carried out in this section follow the additive and reverse ablation configurations of ~\autoref{fig:DR_Ablation_Automotive_Robotics}.

-~\autoref{fig:DR_Ablation} builds on the results of~\autoref{fig:DR_Ablation_Automotive_Robotics} and expands the ablation parameters on the \acrshort{IRIS} dataset.
-For instance, beyond RGB light randomization and exponential light sampling, physics simulation is enabled, showing on its own a larger positive effect on mAP values than the former two variables together.
-Moreover, if RGB randomization, exponential light sampling and physics are combined, mAP results improve further.
-Similarly, if camera intrinsics are randomized within plausible ranges, a positive trend is also observed.
-Lastly, if instead of manually-selected textures for the target object, randomized PBR materials are allowed, a lower \acrshort{sim-to-real} gap is exhibited, achieving the best results on the \acrshort{IRIS} dataset with an mAP@50 = 95.3 and mAP@50-95 = 83.9.
-To ensure reproducibility, the synthetic images generated with SynthRender for the two best-performing results in \autoref{fig:DR_Ablation} are publicly available as part of the IRIS dataset.
+In the first ablation study, shown in~\autoref{fig:DR_Ablation_Automotive_Robotics}, a positive development of mAP values across the robotics \cite{horvath2022object} and automotive \cite{martinez2024scap} datasets is observed if RGB light color randomization is enabled in addition to the base configuration.
+Furthermore, if exponential sampling of light intensities within the allowed randomization range is also allowed, the mAP values of the automotive dataset further improve.
+In contrast, exponential light sampling did not improve performance on the robotics dataset compared to using only RGB light randomization.

-Moreover, \autoref{fig:per_class_metrics} compares the distributions of mAP@50, precision, and recall for the top-performing datasets from \autoref{fig:DR_Ablation}.
-The lowest-performing \acrshort{IRIS} classes are labeled in each metric.
-Precision distributions exhibit similar patterns across both datasets; however, mAP@50 and recall curves show more outliers and lower mean values in the manual dataset, particularly for the C\_Steel\_Ball\_X classes.
-These results suggest that randomized textures are advantageous for highly reflective surfaces, as the detection model is forced to rely on geometric cues, which remain more consistent across synthetic and real environments.
+\autoref{fig:DR_Ablation} and \autoref{fig:DR_Reverse_Ablation} build upon these initial ablation results by expanding the ablation parameters for the \acrshort{iasset} dataset into an additive and reverse ablation study.
+Both figures show the mAP mean values for each experiment, in addition to 95\% percentile bootstrap confidence intervals from six independent training experiments with variable initialization seed \cite{efron1993bootstrap}.